-The DF64 popped up at the beginning of 2021 and has become one of the most popular coffee grinders on the market at present.
-The DF64 has filled a niche that is in trend at the moment: single-dosing, multi-purpose grinders.
-Before its release, the Niche Zero was one of the few grinders in this category available (or should we say unavailable).
-The DF64 has been nicknamed the Niche Killer due to its affordable price, availability, and quality grind delivered.
-This review will take a deeper look at the DF64 coffee grinder to see how it performs and if it is a better alternative to the Niche Zero.
+The DF64 popped up at the beginning of 2021 and quickly became one of the most popular coffee grinders on the market.
+It catered to a trending demand for a single-dosing, low-retention, multi-purpose grinder.
+Before its release, the Niche Zero was one of the few coffee grinders in this category available (or should we say unavailable).

 About The Manufacturer